-Read about the experiences of previous grant beneficiaries and hints and tips on how to successfully apply for a grant.
+Read about the experiences of previous education grant beneficiaries and get hints and tips on how to write a successful application.

 Charlotte Collings is a practice development nurse in Broomfield Hospital, Chelmsford.
-She received £5,000 to top up her DipHE to a degree.
+She received £5,000 to top up her DipHE to degree level.

-Charlotte applied to the RCN Foundation in 2016 “When I applied, I never thought in a million years I would be successful- I remember being a nervous wreck when I had my interview with the panel.
-On the 23rd December 2016, I got a call and was told I had been successful and was awarded the full amount of £5000 to 'top-up' my DipHE to a degree.
-I was so elated and in shock, to be honest - I really didn't think I would get it.”
+"Just before Christmas Eve that year, I got a call.
+I was told I had been successful and was awarded the full amount of £5000 to top up my DipHE to a degree.
+I was so elated and in shock, to be honest – I really didn't think I would get it."

-Charlotte went on to study and get a promotion in ITU - she also became a mother “I still completed my degree and got a First Honours – I was so proud to get to go to my Graduation with my new-born baby and family to witness what I had achieved!”
+Charlotte went on to complete her degree, attaining a First, and got a promotion in her ITU.
+She also became a mother.
+"I was so proud to get to go to my graduation, with my newborn baby and family witnessing what I had achieved!"

 Sukdeep Dhadda is a critical care staff nurse from Birmingham.
 She received £1,000 to help pay for tuition fees for her Master’s degree in public health.